 With a KMS, you’re going to be managing a lot more than a knowledge base.

 The combination of a busy organization and a manual, disconnected system will inevitably lead to informational stagnancy.
-Using outdated and inaccurate information could cost your organization everything.
+Using outdated and inaccurate information is a huge competitive advantage for your rivals, and could cost your organization everything.

 Do you want a document or the answer?